 How they explained it: The point is that sometimes people sin, and it causes others to sin unwillingly.
 Larger sins cause smaller sins so the burden is on the larger sin.

-My solution: Each individual is responsible for themselves so I’m not going to conflate individual sin and put unnecessary burdens on anyone for what someone else is doing.
+The issue I have with this: Each individual is responsible for themselves so I’m not going to conflate individual sin and put unnecessary burdens on anyone for what someone else is doing.
+If your spouse is abusing you then leave them, because they don’t take responsibility and they can’t control themselves, don’t live in misery.

-How they explained it: Surprisingly most people don’t entertain me with a response to this issue when I bring it up.
-I just get brushed off laughingly with comments like, “It’s no big deal”, “pray for them”, or my favorite, “Stop being such a troublemaker”.
+How they explained it: Surprisingly most people don’t entertain me with a response to this issue when I bring it up with fellow Christians.
+I just get brushed off laughingly with comments like, “It’s no big deal” or my favorite, “Stop being such a troublemaker”.